Drop a course

 How to drop a course

-If you need to drop a course, use the drop down menu from the Action column.
+If you need to drop a course, in the Register for Classes page, Summary pane use the drop down from the Action column.
 Depending on the date you are dropping a course, the option for dropping will change.
 For example, if you are dropping your course before the withdraw deadline, it will say "Drop - Web."
 If you are dropping your course during the withdraw period, it will say "Dropped Course - with "W," as pictured below:

-Select Submit Changes.
-Your Current Schedule list will be updated.
+Remember to click Submit to save your changes.
+Your Schedule Details list will be updated.